I’m into home craft cocktails, and also considering trying my hand at home distillation. Couple questions:

 It's fun to make your own extracts, and cheaper too!

-A lot of commercial flavorings that you find in the spice section of the grocery store are expensive, and contain artificial coloring.
+A lot of commercial flavorings that you find in the spice section of the grocery store are expensive, and contain artificial coloring like caramel coloring.
 I would rather not have to ingest the artificial coloring.

 Some also contain just one "keynote" flavor.
 For example, bananas naturally make an ester called isopentyl acetate, and when you make this in the lab (it's really easy to make without any bananas) your whole lab smells wonderful, like bananas!
 However, I think our brains prefer the complexity of natural flavors.
-Isopentyl acetate will do in a pinch for banana flavor, and I am not afraid of the molecule (I don't judge molecules by where they are from but by what they do), but I would rather have the complexity that nature makes.
+Isopentyl acetate will do in a pinch for banana flavor, and I am not afraid of the molecule, but I would rather have the complexity that nature makes.
 It is just more interesting.

-So I make my own alcoholic extracts, though I usually use these in cooking or baking, so the alcohol evaporates when I heat the mixture, leaving most of the flavor behind.
+So I make my own alcoholic extracts by soaking, say, a cinnamon stick or vanilla bean in some hard liquor, then I usually use a pinch of the liquid in cooking or baking, so the alcohol evaporates when I heat the mixture, leaving most of the flavor behind.
 These are so potent that a little bit goes a long way.
 It is easy to overdo it.

 how to make an ethanolic plant extract